axibase/atsd/api/data/series/examples/query-multiple-request-id.md

 ## Description

-Retrieve data for multiple series queries with different metrics, entities, and timespans.
+Retrieves data for multiple series queries with different metrics, entities, and timespans.

 Each query can return multiple series.
 The order of series in the response is arbitrary.